 Traumatic renal injury can be graded from 1 though to 5.
 The grading system is defined as follows 2:

-- grade I - contusion or non-expanding subcapsular haematoma; no laceration
+- grade I - contusion or non-expanding subcapsular hematoma; no laceration

-- grade II - non-expanding perirenal haematoma; cortical laceration <1cm deep without extravasation
+- grade II - non-expanding perirenal hematoma; cortical laceration <1cm deep without extravasation

 - grade III - cortical laceration > 1 cm without urinary extravasation

-- grade IV - laceration through corticomedullary junction into collecting system OR vascular segmental renal artery or vein injury with contained haematoma
+- grade IV - laceration through corticomedullary junction into collecting system OR vascular segmental renal artery or vein injury with contained hematoma

 - grade V - shattered kidney OR renal pedicle injury or avulsion

 Stable patients with grade 1 to 4 lacerations tend to be managed conservatively.
 Grade 5 injuries, or unstable patients with lesser grade injuries require intervention.
-Unstable patients may have life-threatening haemorrhage, renal pedicle avulsion or expanding retroperitoneal haematomas.
+Unstable patients may have life-threatening hemorrhage, renal pedicle avulsion or expanding retroperitoneal hematomas.

 Management options are either with open surgical exploration or interventional angioembolisation.
 Nephrectomy is usually preferred over repair for severe lacerations, unless there is a contra-indicating factor such as a solitary kidney or bilateral kidney injury.